Co-Curricular Club Expo

 Teacher in Charge: Mrs Jacqui Griffith

 Committing to a regular writing practice can be tricky.
-This year, Rangi Ruru has you covered by offering two exciting options for those of you who wish to hone your writing skills but wishing to commit at differing levels.
+This year, Rangi Ruru has you covered by offering two exciting options for those of you who wish to hone your writing skills but wish to commit at differing levels.

 Option 1: Quick Lunchtime Writing Sessions